Mobile to the Max

 You can use the same approach for sharing what you see in the field with your agronomist, or even to give your veterinarian an indication of animal health issues.

-in-person visit is unavoidable, create a GPS location with the mapping software on your phone and email it to the mechanic to make it easy to find you.
+If an in-person visit is unavoidable, create a GPS location with the mapping software on your phone and email it to the mechanic to make it easy to find you.

 Even social media can enter the picture.
 If you’re on Twitter, post a message or a photo from your smartphone: “Having a problem with my Acme 5230 combine.
 Losing power at random intervals.
 Anyone else experience this? #acmecombine” You may be surprised by the number of helpful responses you get and how quickly they come.